Asabeneh/30-Days-Of-JavaScript/04_Day/04_day_conditionals.md

     9 is is an odd number.
     ```

-1. Check if a day is week end day or a working day.
+1. Check if a day is weekend day or a working day.
 Your script will take day as an input.

 ```sh
     What is the day is today?
 Saturday